Wen-Tian-Pineapple/sp21-cse110-lab3/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: LAB3 issues
-about: Describe this issue template's purpose here.
+about: including the issues for this lab.
 title: 'LAB3'
 labels: 'question,homework,css file'
 assignees: 'wentian'